Our people

 Kate specialises in working with groups with a kaupapa Māori focus in education and community strategy, and advancement projects.
 Her passion is nurturing emerging community leaders and values-based leadership practice.

-Kate has served in governance and advisory roles across tertiary, conservation, philanthropic and not-for-profit organisations, most importantly alongside her marae and iwi collectives.
+Kate has served in governance and advisory roles across tertiary, conservation, philanthropic and for value organisations, most importantly alongside her marae and iwi collectives.
 Currently Kate is Chair of Hāpai Tūhono, Te Pou Theatre Trust, previous Chair of national Māori philanthropic and impact investment trust Tapuwae Roa (2019-2024).
 She is a trustee for the Sargood Bequest and the SkyCity Queenstown Community Trust.
-Kate also serves as a board member on the USA-based NGO, Americans for Indian Opportunity (New Mexico).
+Kate also serves as a board member on the USA-based NGO, Americans for Indian Opportunity (New Mexico) and MA’O Farms on O’ahu, Hawai’i.

 -